kineticstoolkit/kineticstoolkit_doc/html/_sources/python_arithmetics_and_variables.md

 ## Exercise

 :::{exercise} Timing gates
 A sprinter runs through two timing gates spaced by 50 m.
-Each timing gate records the time (in seconds) at which the sprinter pass through it.
+Each timing gate records the time (in seconds) at which the sprinter passes through it.

 ![exercices_illustration -width:normal](_static/images/exercise_timing_gates.png)